Try it free

 • Racks reflect the underlying physical deployment location of nodes.

 • Racks are in the same low-latency network.
 Typically, this means the same local area network.
-If racks are in separate sites connected over a wide area network, network latency between sites need to stay below 10 ms.
+If racks are in separate sites connected over a wide area network, network latency between sites needs to stay below 10 ms.

 Otherwise, you may lose data and have issues with Managed Cluster availability.